pfloos/QUESTDB/README.md

 The QUEST database also contains charged excitations, mainly ionization potentials (IPs) at the moment.
 Here is the short description of the **charged** excited states:

-- Inner and Outer Valence IPs and satellite transitions:
+- Inner- and Outer-Valence IPs and Satellite Transitions:
 [**Reference energies for valence ionizations and satellite transitions**](https://doi.org/10.1021/acs.jctc.4c00216)
 A. Marie and P. F. Loos,
 *J. Chem.
 Theory Comput.* **20**, 4751 (2024).

-- Valence double IPs (DIPs) and double core holes (DCHs):
+- Valence Double IPs (DIPs) and Double Core Holes (DCHs):
 [**Anomalous propagators and the particle-particle channel: Bethe-Salpeter equation**](https://doi.org/10.1063/5.0250155)
 A. Marie, P. Romaniello, X. Blase, and P. F. Loos,
 *J. Chem.
 Phys.* **162**, 134105 (2025).